TechLabCommunity/AFArray/README.md

 **Note:** if element is inserted, _add_ method will return true, otherwise false.
 This could happen when AFArray reaches maximum size (MAX_LENGTH_ARRAY).
 To check it, use _is_full_ method.

-AFArray has many overloaded operators, add method could be replace by:
+AFArray has many overloaded operators, add method could be replaced by:

 ```C++
 v1 += 9;